flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

 ##### Manual

-To load a preset please click on the "Load Preset" button.
+To load a preset, please click on the "Load Preset" button.
 The aircraft must be powered for the buttons to be enabled.

 ![img_1.png](../../assets/flypados3/flypad-presets-load-button.png)